cyberspade28/osticket-prereqs/README.md

 Create the directory C:\PHP

-From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder
+From the “osTicket-Installation-Files” folder, unzip PHP 7.3 (legacy compatibility for osTicket lab)

 From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe.